 You won’t need a licence for many cases of standard pond management works, but you will need to plan the work well to minimise the risk of deliberate killing, injuring or disturbing newts.
 By working carefully, you’ll make sure that your pond habitat recovers the following year.

 Your work should normally be carried out in late autumn through winter, typically between early November to late January, when great crested newts are least likely to be present in ponds.

 This time period varies per pond because some adults may live in some ponds in winter, or in some cases newts may leave the pond much earlier.
-If you have to do work in the summer months, eg because of ground conditions, then you’ll almost certainly need a licence.
+If you have to do work in the summer months, for example because of ground conditions, then you’ll almost certainly need a licence.

 You’ll need to consider the impact of the work on great crested newts before you start pond management.
 You should survey:

-- the pond to check for great crested newts (or another protected species)
+- the pond to check for great crested newts (or other protected species)

 - the area immediately around the pond to consider whether the work will affect surrounding terrestrial great crested newt habitat